makannew/use-delayed-function/README.md

   )

 ```
-As you can see in this line of code:
+As you can see in this line of code we can easily manage the timing logic that we want.
 ```jsx
     debounceChange(contentRef.current, e.target.value)
       .then(addStyleNow)
       .then(removeStyleLater)
 ```
-First any changes debounced, then a css class added to show the changes and finally it will be removed after 1 second.

 ## Details